Youth Grand Prix

 - 1993/94 David King

 This runs throughout the year and is not a specific tournament.
 Junior players score points for each tournament they enter, with additional points being scored for each game that they win.
-The top three players at the end of the year hold the trophies for a year and receive a winners' certificate plus a cash prize, presented at the British Go Congress.
+The top three players at the end of the year hold the trophies for a year and receive a winners' certificate, plus a cash prize, presented either at the British Go Congress or other appropriate event.
 Cash prizes of £50, £30 and £20 are provided from a fund set up in memory of John Rickard, 4 dan, who died in 2002.

 The rules are: